dogweather/validated_object/README.md

 spot.check_validations!  # => ArgumentError: Birthday is class String, not Date
 ```

-> Note the clear, explicit error message.
+Note the clear, explicit error message.
 These are great when reading a log
 file following a data import.
-It describes all the invalid conditions:
+It describes all the invalid conditions.
+Let's
+test it by making another attribute invalid:

 ```ruby
 spot.name = nil